-IPAC agrees with the Supreme Court that this decision “will have enormous practical utility” for Métis and non-Status people.
-IPAC also agrees with the Supreme Court that the constitutional issue now decided “is all about the federal government’s relationship with Canada’s Aboriginal Peoples,” a relationship that has been too often been plagued by avoidance of responsibility.
-IPAC also agrees that the Supreme Court decision “guarantees both certainty and accountability.”
+CAP agrees with the Supreme Court that this decision “will have enormous practical utility” for Métis and non-Status people.
+CAP also agrees with the Supreme Court that the constitutional issue now decided “is all about the federal government’s relationship with Canada’s Aboriginal Peoples,” a relationship that has been too often been plagued by avoidance of responsibility.
+CAP also agrees that the Supreme Court decision “guarantees both certainty and accountability.”

 There has been severe and lasting damage to Indigenous Peoples who are not recognized or registered as off-reserve Indians.
 Legislation had divided families and communities according to externally-created categories and destabilized social structures necessary for communities to function.
 These categories prevented Indigenous people from defining who belongs to their communities according to their own traditions and continued the cycle of assimilation.